 Hard cases for cameras offer the ultimate in protection against impact, rough handling and harsh environments.
 They're not really designed for carrying any great distance, but they can keep your camera gear protected in environments where no other bag can.

-For the ultimate in kit protection, you can’t beat a hard case, and the Vanguard Supreme 53D Hard Case is our pick of the best.
-This camera case from Vanguard is super-tough, fully dust-proof and waterproof, has steel-reinforced padlock rings and an automatic pressure release valve to cope with changes in air pressure and altitude, for example when consigned to the baggage hold of an aircraft.
+For the ultimate in-kit protection, you can’t beat a hard case, and the Vanguard Supreme 53D Hard Case is our pick of the best.
+This camera case from Vanguard is super-tough, fully dust-proof, and waterproof, and has steel-reinforced padlock rings and an automatic pressure release valve to cope with changes in air pressure and altitude, for example when consigned to the baggage hold of an aircraft.